dimajix/flowman/README.md

     tar xvzf flowman-{version}-bin.tar.gz

+## Apache Spark

+Flowman does not bring its own Spark libraries, but relies on a correctly installed Spark distribution.
+You can download appropriate packages directly from [https://spark.apache.org](the Spark Homepage).

+## Hadoop Utils for Windows

+If you are trying to run the application on Windows, you also need the *Hadoop Winutils*, which is a set of DLLs required for the Hadoop libraries to be working.
+You can get a copy at https://github.com/kontext-tech/winutils .
+Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where `HADOOP_HOME` refers to some location on your Windows PC.
+You also need to set the following environment variables:
+* `HADOOP_HOME` should point to the parent directory of the `bin` directory
+* `PATH` should also contain `$HADOOP_HOME/bin`

 # Command Line Utils

-The primary tool provided by Flowman is called `flowexec` and is locaed in the `bin` folder of the installation directory.
+The primary tool provided by Flowman is called `flowexec` and is located in the `bin` folder of the installation directory.

 ## General Usage